Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Introduction

-\textbf{Interpretable sequential decision-making.} Decision trees are efficient where there is a single decision epoch.
-This is the setting where there has been the most traction of interpretable machine learning in healthcare settings~\citep{khan2008predicting,amin2018performance,bertsimas2020optimal}.
+Markov Decision Processes (MDPs) provide a simple framework for the analysis of \textit{sequential} decision rules.
+This is the reason why MDPs are widely used in many healthcare applications, where the evolution of the patient's health impacts the sequence of decisions chosen over time.
+The use of Markov models in healthcare can be traced back to \cite{beck1983markov}.
+In particular, MDPs have been used, among others, for kidney transplantation \citep{mdp-kidney}, HIV treatment recommendations \citep{mdp-HIV}, cardiovascular controls for patients with Type 2 diabetes \citep{mdp-steimle} and determining proactive transfer policies to the ICU\citep{grand2023robustness}.
+We refer the reader to \cite{mdp-med-2,mdp-med-1} for reviews of applications of MDP to medical decision making. \paragraph{Interpretable sequential decision-making.} Decision trees are efficient where there is a single decision epoch.
+This is the setting where there has been the most traction of interpretable machine learning in healthcare settings~\citep{khan2008predicting,amin2018performance,bertsimas2022optimal}.
 In contrast, MDPs are suitable for modeling sequential decisions but do not, a priori, incorporate interpretability constraints.
 Recently, there has been some works toward developing methods for interpretable policies in sequential decision-making(not necessarily specific to the healthcare setting). \cite{bravo2020mining} propose to explain the optimal unconstrained policies with decision trees, applying their framework to classical operations problems such as queuing control and multi-armed bandit (MAB).
-However, this may be misleading, as there is no guarantee that the novel explainable, suboptimal policies have the same performance as the unconstrained, optimal policies \citep{rudin2019stop}. \cite{ciocan2018interpretable} introduce the notion of tree policies for stopping time problems and design an algorithm returning an interpretable stopping policy.
-Their algorithm builds upon top-down approaches for computing classification trees given a data set of observations and labels.
-Note that the set of actions for a stopping time problem is $\{$\textit{go, stop}$\}$.
-In contrast, we focus on MDPs where the set of actions can be any finite set.
-Additionally, we characterize the theoretical properties of optimal tree policies, which may be history-dependent but can always be chosen to be deterministic.
-Finally, our algorithmic framework is also different from \cite{ciocan2018interpretable}.
-In particular, \cite{ciocan2018interpretable} modifies an algorithm for computing classification trees (CART, from~\cite{breiman1984classification}) to compute stopping time policies.
-In contrast, we modify an algorithm for computing MDP policies (value iteration) by exploiting an algorithm for classification trees as a subroutine at every iteration (see Algorithm \ref{alg:VI-OTP}), to force value iteration to only visit tree policies.
-Our overall algorithm is independent of the subroutine used to compute decision trees, and heuristics or optimal methods can be chosen, depending of the preference for fast computations or accuracy of the decision trees returned.
+However, this may be misleading, as there is no guarantee that the novel explainable, suboptimal policies have the same performance as the unconstrained, optimal policies \citep{rudin2019stop}. \tb{The recent framework of {\em interpretable stopping time}, as introduced in \cite{ciocan2022interpretable}, is probably the closest to our work.
+In particular, \cite{ciocan2022interpretable} introduce the notion of tree policies for stopping time problems and design an algorithm returning an interpretable stopping policy, given a dataset of past observations.
+While also motivated by the shortcoming that optimal policies may be hard to interpret, there are several crucial differences between the results in \cite{ciocan2022interpretable} and our approach.
+First, \cite{ciocan2022interpretable} consider a {\em model-free} approach, and optimize an objective function directly parametrized by the dataset of historical observations (the sample average approximation).
+In contrast, we consider a {\em model-based} approach, in the case where the decision maker already knows the transition kernel and the reward of the underlying stochastic process.
+This enables us to provide several important structural properties of optimal tree policies, which may be history-dependent but can always be chosen to be deterministic.
+From an algorithmic standpoint, our solution methods also differ from the ones in \cite{ciocan2022interpretable}.
+In particular, \cite{ciocan2022interpretable} modifies an algorithm for computing classification trees (CART, from~\cite{breiman1984classification}) to compute stopping time policies.
+In contrast, we modify an algorithm for computing MDP policies (value iteration) by exploiting an algorithm for classification trees as a subroutine at every iteration (see Algorithm \ref{alg:optimize then fit} and Algorithm \ref{alg:optimize and fit}), to ensure that value iteration only visits tree policies.
+Therefore, our algorithms find a new decision tree for the set of states at each period, whereas the algorithm in \cite{ciocan2022interpretable} finds a single decision tree across all periods, treating the period as a variable in the decision process.
+Our overall algorithm is independent of the subroutine used to compute decision trees, and heuristics or optimal methods can be chosen, depending of the preference for fast computations or accuracy of the decision trees returned. }